WritePoetry/wordpress-plugin/README.md

 }
 ```

-Contributing to WooCommerce
-If you have a patch or have stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
-Please read our contributor guidelines for more information on how you can do this.

 ## Contributing to WritePoetry
+If you have a patch or have stumbled upon an issue with WritePoetry plugin, you can contribute this back to the code.
 Please read this plugin [contributor guidelines](CONTRIBUTING.md) for more information on how you can do this.